EXERCISE BLUE HAM

 the reply would be the Ravens Enclosure (Tower of London).

-EXERCISE FREQUENCIES
+EXERCISE BLUE HAM FREQUENCIES

 RAFAC stations should change (QSY) to a new exercise frequency every 20 minutes.

 Note If operating on SUNDAY, RAFAC stations will vacate 5.398.5 kHz from 15:00 to 1530 UTC.
-The frequency will be used by the GB2RS News Broadcast
+The frequency will be used by the GB2RS News Broadcast.

 RAFAC SPOT FREQUENCIES IN THE MOD 5MHz (Shared) BAND